Chapter 10 : Confrontation

 "I hear things with you and James aren't exactly going swimmingly."

-," I protest, the tone of sarcasm promenant in my voice, "He's just being an egomaniac.
+"Oh no," I protest, the tone of sarcasm promenant in my voice, "He's just being an egomaniac.
 Other than that things are right as rain."

 "It must be hard, having all these feelings for him."